SEED (Readiness) Programme

 - Occupational Therapist: a dedicated in-house Winstedt OT therapist comes to SEED class weekly for Winstedt's group push-in session, and is available to SEED students onsite throughout the week to provide expertise and assistance to the homeroom teachers

-SEED applies Winstedt-designed integrated trans-disciplinary educational model customized for SEED student profiles.
+SEED applies Winstedt-designed integrated trans-disciplinary educational model customised for SEED student profiles.
 Integrated therapy and social and emotional skills development are curated as part of every SEED student’s day-to-day compulsory education.
 Compare this to other schools that offer ad hoc therapies that are conducted in isolation from the student’s overall classroom and learning pathway.
 All SEED specialists work strategically in tandem, not in isolation, for our students.

 Our approach ensures maximum impact in the ongoing growth and development of each individual student based on their profile and specific learning needs.